Financial advice and mortgages for single parents

 Guarantor mortgages: A parent or close family member guarantees either a proportion or the entire mortgage debt and are ultimately liable for any repayments that are missed.
-Your Guarantor will however need to be able to either cover their mortgage and their agreed share of yours or have the majority of their mortgage paid off, and have a good few years left in employment ahead of them.
+The guarantor will, however, need to be able to either cover their mortgage and their agreed share of your guarantor mortgage loan amount, or have the majority of their mortgage paid off with a good few years left in employment ahead of them.

 Family Springboard mortgages: A more popular option that enables a member of your family to provide 10% of the purchase price as security.
 If you keep up your repayments, they will receive their money back with interest.

 Get specialist single parent mortgage advice

-As award winning mortgage advisors, we specialise in providing mortgage advice for complex situations and have helped many single mums and dads acquire a mortgage.
-We talk you through all your available options and tell you how much you can afford to borrow at no cost or obligation to you, so get in touch.
+As award-winning mortgage advisors, we specialise in providing mortgage advice for complex situations and have helped many single mums and dads acquire a mortgage.
+We talk you through any available mortgage schemes and tell you how much you can afford to borrow at no cost or obligation to you, so get in touch.
 We'll track down the mortgage lenders with the best possible options for you unique situation, offering mortgage repayments most lenders will struggle to match.